Basswood Capital Management, L.l.c. Buys Popular Inc, LendingClub Corp, PennyMac Financial Services Inc, Sells Citizens Financial Group Inc, Wells Fargo, Flagstar Bancorp Inc

 Basswood Capital Management, L.l.c. sold out a holding in CapStar Financial Holdings Inc. The sale prices were between $17.25 and $22.97, with an estimated average price of $20.05.Sold Out: Churchill Capital Corp VI (CCVI.U)

 Basswood Capital Management, L.l.c. sold out a holding in Churchill Capital Corp VI.
-The sale prices were between $10 and $10.4, with an estimated average price of $10.17.Sold Out: Gores Holdings VIII Inc (GIIXU)
+The sale prices were between $10 and $10.4, with an estimated average price of $10.17.Sold Out: Apollo Strategic Growth Capital II (APGB.U)

-Basswood Capital Management, L.l.c. sold out a holding in Gores Holdings VIII Inc. The sale prices were between $9.94 and $10.3, with an estimated average price of $10.05.Reduced: Citizens Financial Group Inc (CFG)
+Basswood Capital Management, L.l.c. sold out a holding in Apollo Strategic Growth Capital II.
+The sale prices were between $9.98 and $10.13, with an estimated average price of $10.04.

 Here is the complete portfolio of BASSWOOD CAPITAL MANAGEMENT, L.L.C..
 Also check out: